openpilot-community/documentation/docs/hardware/giraffe/installation/removing-giraffe-from-vehicle.md

----
-description: >-
+# Removing Giraffe from Vehicle

 Removing Giraffe is usually not necessary, but if you feel the need to remove it for whatever reason, here is a quick guide.
----

-# Removing Giraffe from Vehicle

 * From the back of the Giraffe
 * Follow it up from the bottom